 - 3.1 Care services registered with the Care Inspectorate and social work services in localities are covered by legislation in respect of the duty of candour.
 This duty is defined in the Health (Tobacco, Nicotine etc. and Care) (Scotland) Act 2016 and related Regulations.
-In children's services the following areas are required to report incidents under duty of candour: - early learning and childcare services (including these services based in schools); - residential children's houses; - fostering and adoption service; - throughcare service; and - social work locality services in children and justice. - 3.2 The Duty of Candour provisions set out a range of things that need to happen when unexpected or unintended harm has occurred to someone using the services detailed in paragraph 3.1.
-The duty places a legal requirement on care services to inform people when they have been harmed as a result of an unintended or unexpected event from their care and which his unrelated to their illness or condition.
+In children's services the following areas are required to report incidents under duty of candour: - early learning and childcare services (including these services based in schools); - residential children's houses; - fostering and adoption service; - throughcare service; and - social work locality services in children and justice. - 3.2 The Duty of Candour provisions set out a range of actions that need to happen when unexpected or unintended harm has occurred to someone using the services detailed in paragraph 3.1.
 The duty of candour policy sets out how the local authority should respond to such incidents in an open and transparent manner.
 It includes the process for making an "apology", a statement of sorrow or regret in respect of the unintended or unexpected incident. - 3.3 The unexpected incidents which are required to be reported under duty of candour include where someone using the service has died in the service, has sustained an injury which results in the permanent loss of bodily, sensory, motor, physiologic or intellectual functioning or these functions have been impaired for a period of more than 28 days. - 3.4 Each local authority as an organisation is identified as a "responsible person" in terms of the legislation.
-Within Renfrewshire the "responsible person" function is discharged jointly by the Head of Service (Curriculum and Quality) and the Head of Child Care and Criminal Justice. - 3.5 The local authority is required to publish a report on the duty of candour as it applies to their services on annual basis.
+Within Renfrewshire the "responsible person" function is discharged jointly by the Head of Service (Curriculum and Quality) and the Head of Child Care and Criminal Justice. - 3.5 The local authority is required to publish a report on the duty of candour as it applies to their services on an annual basis.
 The annual report should include information on the number of incidents raised under duty of candour and the learning from these as well as information on apologies issued.
-Local authorities are required to publish a "null" annual report if there have been no reported incidents under the duty of candour. - 3.6 There have been no reportable incidents in Renfrewshire Children's Services in the period April 2021 to March 2022.
+Local authorities are required to publish a "null" annual report if there have been no reported incidents under the duty of candour. - 3.6 There have been no reportable incidents in Renfrewshire Children's Services in the period April 2022 to March 2023.
 As such the annual report (attached at appendix 1 is a "null" report.
+The service will be providing refresher training on the Duty of Candour to managers in relevant services over the next twelve months.